Five essentials of travel programme reporting

-Intelligent travel reporting, accompanied by insightful data analysis, has never been more critical for your travel program's success.
-Smart reporting on travel spend and activity not only provides the right data to make progressive changes to your business travel program, but also helps inform the ‘big picture’ decisions needed to successfully restart large travel programs and future proof them post-pandemic.
+Intelligent travel reporting, accompanied by insightful data analysis, has never been more critical.
+Smart reporting on travel spend and activity provides the right data to make progressive changes.
+It informs the ‘big picture’ decisions needed to restart large travel programmes and future proof them post-pandemic.

-But what are the hallmarks of great travel reporting and how can businesses improve their reporting capabilities for strategic long-term program enhancement?
+What are the hallmarks of great travel reporting and how can you improve your reporting capabilities to enhance business travel for the long-term?

-Benchmarking your travel program against other businesses in your sector or with similar sized travel programs and spend is valuable for your approach to creating long-term cost efficiencies.
+It's common for large business to benchmarking their travel programme against other businesses in your sector or with similar sized travel programmes and spend.
+It's especially valuable for creating long-term cost efficiencies.

-Broad benchmarking capabilities against all sectors will arm you with actionable insights in terms of which suppliers you should be negotiating more strategically with, and what discount levels your company may be eligible for.
+Broadly benchmarking against all sectors will arm you with actionable insights.
+You'll then know which suppliers you should be negotiating more strategically with, and what discount levels your company may be eligible for.

 3. Data accuracy

-Not having clean data or a consolidated view of your data compromises your company's ability to make decisions quickly and with confidence.
-‘Dirty data’ isn't usually caused by the traveler booking, rather, by the tools surrounding that booking; ie. your online booking tool, the global distribution system or the processes that your TMC uses in the booking process.
-And ‘bad data in = bad data out’.
+How can you make quick, confident decisions without clean or consolidated data?
+Despite many thinking this way - ‘dirty data’ isn't usually caused by the traveller booking.
+It's usually by the tools surrounding that booking ie. your online booking tool, the global distribution system or the processes that your TMC uses in the booking process.
+And bad data in = bad data out.

-If data accuracy is one of your travel pain points - this is an important conversation to have with your TMC or a prospective TMC – will their reporting tool provide a clear picture of your total spend and activity?
-Don't forget that reporting tools are for analytics and vizualisations only; break points for data inaccuracy can happen at any point within the data process before it lands in your TMC’s working platforms.
+If data accuracy is one of your travel pain points - this is an important conversation to have with your TMC or a prospective TMC.
+Will their reporting tool provide a clear picture of your total spend and activity?
+Don't forget that reporting tools are for analytics and visualisations only.
+Break points for data inaccuracy can happen at any point within the data process before it lands in your TMC’s working platforms.
 Accurate travel reporting relies on strong data governance.

-Travel reporting dashboards that can be tailored for different users or presented in a way that focuses on your top travel program priorities, will help your key travel stakeholders to address concerns in specific areas.
+Travel reporting dashboards can be tailored for different users or presented in a way that focuses on your top travel priorities.
+With that visibility, you will help your key travel stakeholders to address concerns in specific areas.

 Expert analysis will also enable you to see where you are receiving return on investment (ROI).
-Effective reporting and analysis will drill down or benchmark aspects such as supplier contracts; TMC management fees; online booking fees; and incidental spending; with a view to demonstrating where your program is providing value or needs work.
+Effective reporting and analysis will demonstrate where there's value or where needs more work when it comes areas including: